aviart/gd-star-rating/readme.txt

 = Is there a user guide for this plugin? =
 Yes, there is a PDF file with detailed explanations on over 30 pages.
 You can download it from official plugin blog.

-= I have encountered a bug.
-How can I determine what the problem is? = Plugin has debug into log file feature built in.
+= I have encountered a potential bug? =
+Plugin has debug into log file feature built in.
 Information on activating this can be found in user guide.

 == Screenshots ==